Sorry, We’re Unable to Confirm the Status of Your Item: What Does This Royal Mail Tracking Update Actually Mean?

 Royal Mail typically delivers over 99% of items eventually, even when tracking information is limited.
 Their reliability is generally very good, even if their tracking system isn’t as transparent as some might like for economy services.

 Have you experienced this Royal Mail tracking message before?
 If so, the best advice really is to do exactly what it says – check back tomorrow!
-In most cases, your package is just in that limbo between being labeled and actually entering Royal Mail’s system.
+In most cases, your package is just in that limbo between being labelled and actually entering Royal Mail’s system.

 A little patience usually pays off, and you’ll see that tracking update soon enough.